parisepigenetics/RASflow_EDC/README.md

 ## How to follow your jobs

 ### Running jobs

+You can check the jobs that are running using `squeue`.
 ```
 [username@clust-slurm-client RASflow_IFB]$ squeue -u username
 ```

 ### Information about past jobs